basho/basho_docs/source/languages/en/riak/dev/using/search.md

 The above JSON will insert a list of three values into Solr to be
 indexed: `people_ss=Ryan`, `people_ss=Eric`, `people_ss=Brett`.

+You can also create your own custom extractors if your data doesn't fit one of the default types.
+A full tutorial can be found in [[Custom Search Extractors|Using Search#Custom-Search-Extractors]] below.

 ### Automatic Fields